 5. Don’t Stop on Data Warehousing and BI System Administration

 Data warehousing and system administration are very important things to do, but we recommend you to go further.
 Don’t stop on collecting and organizing the data — uncover patterns and get the most of it.
-This process is called data mining, and it helps to identify patterns which can’t be found when only processing the data.
+This process is called data mining, and it helps to identify patterns that can’t be found when only processing the data.
 The warehousing technique can significantly simplify the reporting, but if you want to achieve the best results, go for data mining after the warehousing.

 6. Choose the Best BI Visualization Tools